Harihar fort: Access

 lock north of the Nirgudpada.
-It passes through scrub forest till it reaches an open ridge which is connected to the fort.
+It passes through scrub forest until it reaches an open ridge which is connected to the fort.
 It takes about an hour to reach the scarp of the hill on which the fort is situated.
-The ascent through the 60 m rock-cut steps is wonderful.
-It is like a stone ladder placed at 60 degrees along the scarp.
-The steps are worn out in many places yet the holes on either side of the steps are conveniently cut for holding onto.
-After reaching the main entrance, the path takes a left traverse and again helical rock cut steps are to be climbed, which are more steep than the earlier.
+The ascent covers 60m of rock-cut steps like a stone ladder placed at 60 degrees along the scarp.
+The steps are worn out in many places but there are holes on either side of the steps conveniently placed for holding onto.
+After reaching the main entrance, the path takes a left traverse and again helical rock cut steps are to be climbed, which are more steep than the earlier ones.
 The steps finally end with a narrow entrance.
-At many places the steps are so narrow that, only a single person can climb at a time.
+At many places the steps are so narrow that only a single person can climb at a time.
 Accommodation is possible on the Harihar Fort, as well as in the local villages.